cultivate-hfc/gfc-api-docs/source/includes/_prediction_sets.md

 # Prediction Sets

 A prediction set is the primary model for storing forecasts within Cultivate Forecasts.
-A prediction set can contain a single prediction or multiple predictions, depending on the question type.
-In a prediction market, all prediction sets have a single prediction (a trade).
-In an opinion pool, prediction sets have one prediction for each answer in the question.
+A prediction set will contain one prediction for each answer in the question.

 ## Prediction Sets List